Crucifixion with Saints (Annibale Carracci): Dating

-Malvasia also states that older and more established artists in Bologna criticised the work for excessive realism (calling its figure of Christ a "naked porter"), the composition's disharmony, the inaccurate and fast brushwork and the lack of decorum seen, for example, in Francis' calloused feet.
-Modern art historians instead see these features as Annibale (albeit with a youthful uncertainty) attempted to break away from the late-Mannerist style then dominant in Bologna and establish a new artistic language founded in realism.
+Malvasia also states that older and more established artists in Bologna disapproved of the painting's realism (calling its figure of Christ a "naked porter") and criticised the composition's disharmony, the inaccurate and fast brushwork and the lack of decorum seen, for example, in Francis' calloused feet.
+Modern art historians instead see these features as Annibale (albeit with a youthful uncertainty) attempting to break away from the late-Mannerist style then dominant in Bologna and establish a new artistic language founded in realism.